-You are welcome to use pretty much every machine you can see in the clubroom (unless it belongs to someone else).
-Most machines require your user name and password to log in (see Setting up your Account if you haven't already done so).
-There are also a number of servers in the machine room which you can log into via SSH (look for PuTTY on a Windows computer), including mussel, martello and manbo.
+You are welcome to use pretty much every machine you can see in the clubroom.
+You need a user name and password to log in (see Setting up your Account if you don't have one).
+There are also a number of servers in the machine room which you can log into via SSH (look for PuTTY on a Windows computer), including mussel and martello.
 See UCC Machines in the middle of this guide.

-Many of our machines run some flavour of UNIX (Linux, Solaris, NetBSD, IRIX, etc.) so it might take a bit of time to learn how to use them.
+Many of our machines run some flavour of UNIX (Linux, Mac OS X, OpenSolaris) so it might take a bit of time to learn how to use them.
 To help you out, we have included our Common UNIX Commands in the middle of this guide.